Update on Covid 19 positive cases at Bangor University

 In line with Government advice, from 8th February all lectures will be online with some other learning activities (e.g. seminars, laboratory practicals) continuing on-campus for some students, depending on the nature of their course.
 Students are not required to be on-campus unless students have a mandatory on-campus session with no online alternative available.

-This is set to continue for the period until Friday 26 March.
 Students can access their individual timetables for further information.

 Although our teaching activity is Covid-secure, the University completely understands that some students are anxious about travelling to Bangor and attending in-person activity.